strapi/strapi/docs/docs/guides/05-type-system/01-philosophy.md

 Another significant advantage is the consistency it enforces within the codebase.
 This is achieved by defining shared types once and reusing them throughout the codebase.

-Moreover, the type system can effectively handle high levels of customization, thus allowing developers to focus their efforts on feature development and not TypeScript headaches.
+Moreover, the type system can effectively handle high levels of customization, thus allowing developers to focus their efforts on feature development rather than TypeScript headaches.

 #### For Users